 Defaults – Failure to repay a debt that you legally have to.
 Defaults may be registered with a credit reference agency and visible to other financial institutions.

 The Financial Conduct Authority (FCA) is an independent organisation responsible for regulating financial services companies in the UK.
 The FCA has the power to take legal action against firms which fail to meet their standards.

-The total amount of money you take home each month before tax.
+The total amount of money you earn before tax.

 A customer who owns the freehold on a property.

 An Independent Financial Advisor (IFA) is a qualified professional that can offer financial advice.